disa-iccs/disa-icss.github.io/index.md

 layout: post
 ---

-> The workshop on Computational methods for emerging problems in disinformation analysis is organized during the [International Conference on Computational Science ICCS 2021](https://www.iccs-meeting.org/iccs2021/) in Kraków, Poland.
+> The workshop on Computational methods for emerging problems in disinformation analysis is organized during the [The 10th IEEE International Conference on Data Science and Advanced Analytics (DSAA)](https://conferences.sigappfr.org/dsaa2023/) in Thessaloniki, Greece.

-> The session will be technically endorsement by IEEE SMC TC on Big Data Computing http://www.ieeesmc.org/technical-activities/cybernetics/big-data-computing as well by SocialTruth project (Socialtruth.eu), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 825477.
+> The session will be technically endorsement by [IEEE SMC TC on Big Data Computing](http://www.ieeesmc.org/technical-activities/cybernetics/big-data-computing) as well by PROJECTS.

 # About